OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Being the highest peak in South Wales at 886 metres, Pen-Y-Fan’s trig point offers a stunning panoramic view of the Brecon Beacons and the rolling Welsh hilltops.
-Climbing this mountain will make you feel like you’re in the true heart of Wales.
+Being the highest peak in South Wales at 886 metres (2,906 feet), Pen y Fan’s trig point offers a stunning panoramic view of the Brecon Beacons and the rolling Welsh hills.
+Climbing this mountain and gazing over the Neuadd Valley and the reservoirs near Merthyr Tydfil will make you feel like you’re in the true heart of Wales.

-A small bay in Pembrokeshire, Barafundle is backed by dunes and pine trees.
-The pristine beach has swathes of golden sand and clear water.
-The walk to the beach itself is spectacular, taking you along a small stretch of the Pembrokeshire coastline where grassy plumes meet the sea cliffs.
-Close by are the Bosherton Lily Ponds, three flooded limestone valleys best known for their covering carpet of lilies, at their best in June.
+Barafundle Bay is a small curved beach in Pembrokeshire, backed by dunes and pine trees.
+On a sunny day, the golden sands and azure water look more like the Caribbean than Wales.
+The walk to the beach is spectacular, taking you along a stretch of the Pembrokeshire coastline where grassy hills meet the sea cliffs.
+In the same region are the Bosherston Lily Ponds, three flooded limestone valleys that, in the summer months, are covered in a carpet of lilies.

-Another one of Wales’ scenic coastal walks, Three Cliffs is situated in Wales’ well-renowned Gower Peninsular.
-The cliff faces are surrounded by incredible views over to Penmaen Burrows and beyond.
-On the beach itself, explore the sea cave that burrows underneath an outstretching cliff face, but do take care on the beach as tides often sweep inwards quickly.
+Another of Wales’s scenic coastal walks, Three Cliffs Bay is a stretch of sand and limestone cliffs in the Gower Peninsula.
+From the cliffs, you can take in incredible views over to Penmaen Burrows and beyond.
+On the beach itself, explore the sea cave that burrows underneath an outstretching cliff face, but do take care on the beach as tides sweep inwards quickly.

-A secluded gorge along the river Conwy, Fairy Glen is a combination of rapids and cascades channelled into a narrow ravine.
-Wooded banks and rock walls clothed with vegetation add to the charm of this dramatic scene.
+A sheltered gorge along the river Conwy, Fairy Glen is a spellbinding combination of rapids and cascades channelled into a narrow ravine in North Wales.
+Wooded banks and mossy rock walls add to the charm of this dramatic scene.

-Translated as the red castle, this gothic building overlooks the village of Tongwynlais and the River Taff.
-It was rebuilt in the 19th-century – having been destroyed 500 years before this.
+Translated as the red castle, this Gothic building overlooks the village of Tongwynlais and the River Taff.
+It was first built in the 11th century, and after years of abandonment and destruction was revived in the late 19th century.
 The woods surrounding the castle, known as the Taff Gorge complex, are among the most westerly natural beech woodlands in the British Isles.
-They provide a spectacular backdrop come the autumn months.
+They provide a spectacular backdrop to the castle, particularly during the autumn months.